-Page 35 – summary of the contract for what we use to pay for PLS.

 MSP – Gould/Beverage none opposed.
 Moved to approve the Califa contract with PLS for 2011-2012.
-Califa 11-12 budget – attachment 7.
-Page 36.
-Summary and you can see the general fund and the grant fund, total $4.4 million.
+Califa 11-12 budget –Summary the general fund and the grant fund, total $4.4 million.
 There will be more grants, but at this point we just don’t know the totals.

-Page 37 – califa operations.
-Under Other Agency – we have $35k – we have 10% overhead for the work that we do.
-As well as some from Open Source.
-The indirect grants is only indirect for 9 months.
-We are sure there will be additional that we haven’t accounted for yet.
+– califa operations.
+Under Other Agency – we have $35k – this is the CLA overhead and other revenue for Open Source.
+The indirect grants funds is only for 9 months.
+There will be additional funds that aren’t accounted for yet.
 Califa membership fee – budget $50k, there might be a slight decrease.
-Probably from special and libraries.
+Probably from special and schoollibraries.
 Expect a lower income from products and vendors – maybe $10k less than the current year.

-Expenditures – contractual services – we have the detail of what we have so far for contracts - $145k of allocated contracts.
-Sort of surplus funds that we can use up to $50k without approval from the Board.
-If it’s more than $50k we need to ask the Board for approval.
+Expenditures – contractual services – we have the detail of current contracts – out of $254,084, $145,671 is for other/unallocated contracts.
+We can use up to $50k without approval from the Board

-Page 38 ebooks –w e have only two collections now – Netlibrary and Safari – about $10k less than last year.
+ebooks –w e have only two collections now – Netlibrary and Safari – about $10k less than last year.

-Bottom of page will be the CLA administration.
-This is money for Califa to provide IT and Admin services. $172k.
-Most of it would go to contractual services – part time for CLA ED, and some would be for travel for califa staff and the contractors.
-That includes the IT time.
-Not the overhead, though.
+CLA administration.
+This is money for Califa to provide IT and Admin services. $173,580.
+Most of it would go to contractual services – part time for CLA ED, and some would be for travel for Califa staff and the contractor.

-Page 39 – grant that was approved earlier for local history.
-Page 40 – grant that carries over to next year.
-Pushing the Limits is a 4 year grant and this is the 2nd.
+Grants: grants that were approved earlier for Califa and Local History Resources.
+We also have carry-over grants: Pushing the Limits is in its 2nd year and two Gates grants.

-Clarizen is a project management piece of software that Wayne had purchased.
+Clarizen is a project management piece of software that Wayne had purchased for the Limits grant, but can be used for other projects.

-The other two grants were the gates grant, and then.

-MSP: Motion to approve the budget before we move on – Beverage/Stirling
+MSP: Motion to approve the budget – Beverage/Stirling

 Califa Budget FY 11-12 is approved